Why Recurring Revenue Should Be On Your Radar

 How To Sell Recurring Revenue Successfully

-So how can VARs successfully sell recurring revenue?
+So how can solution providers successfully sell to increase recurring revenue?

 It will be impossible using the existing sales strategies, tactics, and tools.
 At a minimum, they will need: